metafacture/metafacture-documentation/Approaching a transformation with metafacture.md

 Every approach to transform metadata with metafacture is quite similiar:

-- You need to know what you want: e.g. Transform data from Marc21 from a certain folder to some kind of JSON Data.
+- You need to know the type and source of the input and the type and destination of the output: e.g. Transform data from Marc21 from a certain folder to some kind of JSON Data.
 - You have to identify the commands that you need.
 - Combine the commands without the transformation module and test if the workflow goes trough.